 As the holiday travel season approaches you’re counting the minutes until you board that plane and head off on your much-deserved vacation.
-You’ve confirmed the resort reservation, booked the flight and you already started packing even though you’re not leaving for another six weeks.
+You’ve confirmed the resort reservation, booked the flight, and you’ve already started packing even though you are not leaving for another six weeks.
 The kids are anxious to hit the beach and you wonder why you can’t remember the last time you felt relaxed.
 The kind of relaxed you only get around the fourth day of lying on the beach with nothing more important to think about than what you’ll have for dinner.
-No thinking of kids’ hats, winter boots or school lunches.
+No thinking of kids’ hats, winter boots, or school lunches.
 You’re going on vacation!
 Nothing to think about but blue skies and sunscreen – right?
 Wrong!
 You should also be thinking about bed bugs!
 A proper bed bug inspection is necessary to protect you and your family from bringing back these pesky little blood-eating insects!

 Thousands of people every year come back from vacation with more than just memories of sand and fun… they come back with bed bugs.
 Bed bugs have made a huge resurgence in the past ten years and thousands of people return from holiday with bed bugs that they have been exposed to in their hotel room!

 Bed bugs are easily transported back home by unsuspecting vacationers in their suitcases and clothing.
 This happens to tens of thousands of North American vacationers every vacation season and leaves the traveling family with a problem that manifests itself soon after returning home.